BarbourSmith/Tutorial/README.md

 A molecule can contain any amount of logic, but only logic attached to the output will be used

-Here are some more examples
+Click on the molecule here to see some more examples

-## Molecule
+## Molecules can have names too

 The area in the lower right corner of the screen contains information about the currently selected atom.
 Some values may be editable if you click on them